Rubusch/docker__sifive-unmatched/README.md

 # Docker for Sifive Unmatched BSP

+The container shall provide a host system which serves to execute a specific build environment.
+The build environment itself then shall be mounted in, and kept plain outside the conainer image

 ## References

 official documentation, links to the reference manuals and datasheets of U740 and CO